Kids Planet Circle Logo

 There should still be enough room to slide two fingers between the waistband and your baby’s skin so they can move, stretch and play comfortably.

-What size nappies should I buy before my baby is born?
+What size to buy before baby is born?

-Many parents like to have size 1 nappies ready to go.
-If you’re using Kit & Kin:
+Many parents like to have Size 1 nappies ready to go.
+If you’re using Kit & Kin, Size 1 suits babies from 2–5kg (around 4–11lbs).

-If you’re expecting a smaller or premature baby, you might also consider size 0 or smaller newborn nappies from suitable brands.
+If you’re expecting a smaller or premature baby, consider size 0 or smaller newborn nappies.
 Your midwife or health visitor can help advise on this too.

 Will a size 1 nappy fit a newborn?

-In those early weeks, you may find you fold the waistband slightly or adjust the tabs to get a snug fit.
-Your baby may move into size 2 nappies quite quickly as they grow and feed more often.
+In early weeks, you may fold the waistband slightly or adjust tabs to get a snug fit.
+Your baby may move into size 2 quite quickly as they feed more often.

-How long do babies stay in size 1 nappies?
+How long do babies stay in size 1?

-There’s no exact timeline, as every baby grows at their own pace.
-As a guide, Kit & Kin size 1 nappies (4–11lbs) often last from birth to around two months.
+There’s no exact timeline.
+As a guide, Kit & Kin size 1 nappies often last from birth to around two months.

-You may need to move up sooner if you’re noticing leaks, red marks or the other signs we’ve mentioned.
+Move up sooner if you notice leaks, red marks or the other signs we’ve mentioned.
 Our colleagues at Kids Planet are always happy to chat if you’re unsure.

 What size nappies should my 12-month-old be in?

-There’s a lot of variation at this age, depending on height, weight and how active your child is.
+There’s a lot of variation at this age.
 On average, many 12-month-olds are in around size 4 nappies, but there are no hard and fast rules.
+Use the signs: Any red marks?
+Frequent leaks?
+Tabs no longer meeting?

-By 12 months, most children are crawling or starting to walk, so it might also be a good time to try pull up nappy pants for quicker changes and more independence.
+By 12 months, most children are crawling or walking, so it might be a good time to try pull up nappy pants for quicker changes.
 At Kids Planet, we support toilet learning in partnership with you, taking your child’s unique needs and any SEND support into account so the process feels calm and positive.

 You don’t have to figure it all out alone